k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/01_fabric_runtime_overview.md

 # Fabric Runtime Overview

 Well Done!
-You have just completed an overall  fabric main flow quiz as well as a basic project implementation.
+You have just completed an overall Fabric main flow quiz as well as a basic project implementation.
 You have completed the previous learning item, with the deployment of your project to fabric server.

-As previously covered, Fabric consists of two distinct layers:
+As previously covered, Fabric consists of two separate layers:

-- Implementation Layer (Studio): the design, development, definition of tables and transformation rules and deployment are performed.
+- Implementation Layer (Studio): where the design, development, definition of tables and transformation rules and deployment are performed.
-- Execution Layer (Server): the actual migration and synchronization of data from the source systems to  Fabric is performed in this environment.
+- Execution Layer (Server): where the actual migration and synchronization of data from the source systems to  Fabric is performed.